What is Robots.txt

 CMS like bloggers and Wix don’t have the facility of editing the robot.txt file; rather, they have a setting that could command the search engine crawlers.

-If your website is not built in CMS, you must create one.
+If your website doesn’t have a built-in CMS, you must create one.

 Your website should have only one robots.txt file.